 What is counselling?

-Counselling provides a space for you to reflect on issues that are troubling you, away from the pressures of everyday life, in a non-judgmental, safe and confidential environment.
+Counselling provides a space for you to reflect on issues that are troubling you, away from the pressures of everyday life, in a non-judgemental, safe and confidential environment.
 You will be invited to share your concerns of either a personal or work related matter with a counsellor and together make sense of how you are feeling and how it is affecting you.
-Regular appointments are important to build a supportive, therapeutic relationship between you and your counsellor and you will be offered up to six weekly sessions.
-This continuity helps keep a focus to the work enabling exploration, understanding and change.
+Regular appointments are helpful to build a supportive, relationship between you and your counsellor and this continuity helps keep a focus on the work, enabling exploration,understanding and change.